yoanesber/TypeScript-Idempotency-with-Redis/README.md

 make refresh-migrate
 ```

-This will execute all pending migrations.
+This will apply all pending migrations to your PostgreSQL database.

 ### 🐳 Run Using Docker

-To build and run all services (PostgreSQL, Redis, and NodeJs app):
+To build and run all services (PostgreSQL, Redis, and TypeScript app):

 ```bash
 make docker-up